Books Set in Western Europe

 This YA novel is an excellent option if you’re looking for a coming-of-age story with mystery, adventure, and a sweet romance that will transport you to an Italy filled with – you guessed it – love and gelato.
 The descriptions of Italy in this book will have you immediately planning your next vacation, but this story also brings much more depth than you might expect at first glance.

 Lina’s mother had one dying wish – that her daughter get to know the father she’d never met.
 Lina isn’t thrilled to be spending the summer in Tuscany with this man she just learned about, but when she is given the journal that her mom kept when she lived in Italy, everything begins to change.
-As she follows her mother’s footsteps she is able to process her grief while also discovering art, hidden bakeries, and even romance.
+As she follows her mother’s footsteps, she processes her grief while also discovering art, hidden bakeries, and even romance.

 The Book Girls Say…